-During the recent run of applications for holiday shows/sales, one show application sensitively asked if applicants would like to share any information about themselves, their work, and/or their process that links their work integrally to their experiences/identities in the world--essentially an invitation to self-identify, if the applicant was to choose to do so.
+During the recent run of applications for holiday shows/sales, a show application asked if applicants would like to share any information about themselves, their work, and/or their process that links their work integrally to their experiences/identities in the world.
 It was heartening to see this question on the application (props to Halifax Crafter's Society) and pointed to the organization's purposeful attempts to make space for and welcome artists across spectrums of race/class/gender identity/sexual orientation/ability/age, etc.

-It prompted me to work on articulating how Fervour’s Own got started and how this creative work has fit into and supported me, personally, in numerous ways over the last handful of years, as prompted by the above mentioned question.
+It prompted me to work on articulating how Fervour’s Own got started and how this creative work has fit into and supported me, in numerous ways, over the last handful of years.
 I'm sharing it as part of a continued practice of learning to shy away less and lean in (be out) more: